 You can learn more about how MetaTrader works or about general trading concepts with our free online courses:

 How to do Halal Trading with Islamic Forex Accounts?

-Therefore, Halal Islam Trading is possible for Muslim traders with Admiral Markets' Islamic trading account.
+Therefore, Halal Islam Trading is possible for Muslim traders with Admirals' Islamic trading account.
 Let's now look at some trading strategies to use in your broker's account without swap.

 Day Trading in Islamic Accounts

 Day Trading is one of the three types of trading, along with scalping and swing trading that we will analyse.
 This type of strategy consists in opening positions that will be closed during the sessions, that is, before the markets close at the end of the day.